BurkovBA/BurkovBA.github.io/content/blog/2021-08-23-1/index.md

 The nature of condition numbers in case of inverse matrix problem is quite simple: if one of eigenvalues of your matrix is 0, the matrix determinant is 0, and it has no inverse.
 Such a matrix is called [singular or degenerate](https://en.wikipedia.org/wiki/Invertible_matrix).

-If none of the eigenvalues is exactly 0, but one of them is close to 0, the matrix determinant is close to 0, it turns out that the error that you get, when numerically calculating inverse of such matrix, is huge.
+If none of the eigenvalues is exactly 0, but one of them is close to 0, the matrix determinant is close to 0.
+Then it turns out that the error that you get, when numerically calculating inverse of such matrix, is huge.
 Such a matrix is called [ill-conditioned](https://en.wikipedia.org/wiki/Condition_number).

 However, it turns out that it is not the absolute value of the smallest eigenvalue that determines, if the matrix is well- or ill-conditioned, but (speaking vaguely) the ratio between the absolute values of the smallest and the largest ones.
 I'll explain this below.